namantam1/x86-assembly/README.md

 echo $? # prints exit code which the above program emits
 ```

-> If you are on a Windows OS, either you can install WSL or can use the pythonanywhere.com console to run these programs.
+> If you are on a Windows OS, either you can install WSL or use the pythonanywhere.com console to run these programs.

-Below I have documented some of the topics that are very important to learn assembly language.
+Below are some topics that are very important to learn assembly language.

 ## How an assembly program works?

 Operating system features are accessed through system calls.
 These system calls are invoked by setting up registers in a special way and issuing the instruction `int 0x80` where `int` stands for _interrupt_.
-Kernal knows which system call we want to access by what we store in __`%eax`__ register.
+Kernal knows which system call you want to access by what you store in __`%eax`__ register.
 Each system call has other requirements as to what needs to be stored in the different registers.

 For example, system call number 1 is the _exit_ system call, which required the status code to be placed in __`%ebx`__.